AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Since we know the percentage of root tokens on each chain for each moment in history, we can safely use that figure in chain-weight calculations.
 The reliability of that data will be the same as the reliability of the blockchains themselves, provided we enforce the 2-way peg that ensures no root tokens are created or destroyed outside protocol rules.

-\todo[inline]{should we bother deriving the maths for this here?
+\todo{should we bother deriving the maths for this here?
 IMO it's not that important to include in the paper provided the core idea is.
 Just some basic algebra and calculus.}

 #### Different Root Tokens with a DEX